mikeferguson/stm32/projects/eth_bridge/README.md

 This firmware is a work-in-progress.
 Things left to do:
  * Drivers for Voltage/Current Sense
  * Drivers for IMU
- * DMA-read/write for serial port
  * Relax all servos on e-stop, and stop passing goal position commands
  * Actually implement XBEE port (UART2), RX port (UART1)
+ * Currently, an 8-bit ID is always prepended to each packet, it is 0 if no ID was sent.
+This should be fixed
+ * DMA-read/write for serial port